 - Corporate governance guidelines document (including majority voting policy)

-- Shareholder protection rights plan agreement
+- Proposed amendments to and renewal of the Shareholder protection rights plan agreement (subject to shareholder approval)

 - Summary of significant ways that CAE practices differ from governance requirements of U.S. domestic companies under the NYSE listing standards